Cannabis2013/ImdbMoviesService/README.md

 ## Short description

 Just wanted to be creative in another language than Java and Spring.
-I think the most important stuff with this excercise is to understand the concept of pagination and deal with some of the difficulties that you may encounter when implementing this feature.
+I think the most important part with this excercise is to understand the concept of pagination and deal with some of the difficulties that you may encounter when implementing this feature.

 I used Blazors component virtualization for better render performance and experimented with mainly two strategies